coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-08-arraylist-addall-method-in-java.md

 - [IndexOutOfBoundsException](https://docs.oracle.com/javase/8/docs/api/java/lang/IndexOutOfBoundsException.html "class in java.lang")  - if the index is out of range (index < 0 || index > arraList.size())
 -  [NullPointerException](https://docs.oracle.com/javase/8/docs/api/java/lang/NullPointerException.html "class in java.lang"), if the specified collection is empty

-I have given an java program to add elements of a collection to ArrayList at a particular index using the `addAll(Collection c)` method.
+I have given a java program to add elements of a collection to ArrayList at a particular index using the `addAll(Collection c)` method.
 ```java
 import java.util.ArrayList;
 import java.util.List;